MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 All the projected types are in the C++/WinRT root namespace **winrt**.
 Both [C++/CX](/cpp/cppcx/visual-c-language-reference-c-cx) and the Windows SDK declare types in the root namespace **Windows**.
 These distinct namespaces let you migrate from C++/CX to C++/WinRT at your own pace.

-[**SyndicationClient::RetrieveFeedAsync**](/uwp/api/windows.web.syndication.syndicationclient.retrievefeedasync) is an example of an asynchronous WinRT function.
+[**SyndicationClient::RetrieveFeedAsync**](/uwp/api/windows.web.syndication.syndicationclient.retrievefeedasync) is an example of an asynchronous Windows Runtime function.
 The code example receives an asynchronous operation object from **RetrieveFeedAsync**, and it calls **get** on that object to block the calling thread and wait for the results.
 For more about concurrency, and for non-blocking techniques, see [Concurrency and asynchronous operations with C++/WinRT](concurrency.md).

 [**SyndicationFeed.Items**](/uwp/api/windows.web.syndication.syndicationfeed.items) is a range, defined by the iterators returned from **begin** and **end** functions (or their constant, reverse, and constant-reverse variants).
 Because of this, you can enumerate **Items** with either a range-based `for` statement, or with the **std::for_each** template function.